thomasfevre/ride-the-bet/docs/context.md

 1.  **`BetCard` Component:**
     - Create a component `src/components/BetCard.tsx`.
-    - This component will display the details of a single prediction duel: description, pools, and buttons to vote.
+    - This component will display the details of a single prediction bet: description, pools, and buttons to vote.
     - It will take a `bet` object as a prop.

 2.  **`BetList` Component (Reading Data):**